Get ready for university

 Read your admission letter to see if the university requires any other documentation from you and how to submit it.

-From August 18 to September 12, get your student ID card on the main floor of the Place Riel Student Centre.
+Get your student ID card at the U of S Bookstore.
 Remember to bring photo ID.

 Find out what textbooks and materials you need in the My Textbooks channel in PAWS or at the Bookstore.
 If you buy textbooks from the U of S Bookstore after August 5, you will have until September 19 to exchange or return them.